From Praying the Names of God Week Twenty-Five, Day Five

 Rejoice because God is pleased to dwell in all fullness in Jesus.(Colossians 1:15)

 Remember that the Son is the radiance of God's glory and the exact representation of his being.
-(Hebrew 1:1-3)
+(Hebrews 1:1-3)

 Realize that we are God's temple.
 (1 Corinthians 3:16)